CharmySoft/ghc-pizza/README.md

 Introduction
 ------------------------
 This repository is my own attempt to solve some of the Google Hash Code questions.
+This question is on Google Hash Code 2017 Practice Round.
 The problem statement can be found [here](pizza.pdf).

 Licensing